 I love classic games like Go Fish and Telephone.
 As a child, my sister, cousins, and I would sit on the beach in the summertime and play them until dark.
 My favorite game was called I Packed My Suitcase.
 We would come up with crazy things to put in the case and laughed when we would forget what the last person had said.
 Little did I know back then that we were boosting our working memory skills.

 Working memory is one of the essential skills within Executive Function.
 In her book, Mind in the Making, Ellen Galinsky defines these skills as "using our memory to keep a number of different things in mind at the same time while paying attention, thinking flexibly, and inhibiting our tendency to go on automatic pilot."
 These skills begin to develop at an early stage in life and are as important as learning letters, sounds, shapes, colors, and numbers.
 Research has shown that it can be a predictor of future academic achievement.

 You can help develop your child's working memory through games and everyday activities.
 Ask your child to help you find three things from the shopping list when you are in the grocery store.
 When cooking in the kitchen, ask your child the steps for making a favorite dish or something as simple as a sandwich.
 You can also sing favorite songs together while riding in the car.
 All of these fun and easy activities will boost memory skills.
 Want to keep playing?
-We selected five of our favorite classic, board, and digital games for you and your child to enjoy:
+We selected our favorite classic, board, and digital games for you and your child to enjoy:

 1. Under the Cups

 As your child watches, place one bean under one of three cups.
 Move the cups around.
 Can your child remember where the bean is?

 A classic game where one player is Simon and give directions to the others.
 If Simon does not say "Simon says,"no one should do the task.
 Can your children remember to listen for "Simon Says?"

 3. I Packed My Suitcase